 If you suspect that your child has problems with attention, focus, hyperactivity, and related struggles we highly recommend formal ADHD evaluation.
 Attention Deficit/Hyperactivity Disorder (ADHD, also commonly referred to as ADD) is the umbrella term for several related symptom patterns.

-ADHD is commonly misunderstood and misdiagnosed and a comprehensive assessment will help tease out the whole picture.
+ADHD is commonly misunderstood and misdiagnosed and a comprehensive ADHD assessment test will help tease out the whole picture.
 ADD / ADHD very commonly co-exists with other disorders (including learning disabilities, anxiety, and depression – to name a few).
-Also, many children who are bright or gifted have been incorrectly labeled with ADHD, because there are characteristics of giftedness that overlap with ADHD symptoms.
+Also, many children who are bright or gifted have been incorrectly labeled with ADHD, because there are characteristics of giftedness that overlap with ADHD symptoms in kids and teens.
 While it is possible to be gifted AND have ADHD, many children’s strong intellectual abilities go unrecognized because a formal assessment is never done.
 Quite often, giftedness is mistaken for ADD or ADHD and this leads to a treatment plan that doesn’t emphasize the whole child or focus on his or her strengths.
-Many times, the focus is on the deficits which takes a toll on a child’s self-esteeem.
+Many times, the focus is on the deficits which takes a toll on a child’s self-esteem.